pkkapshikar/real-time-info/group_assignments/week3/README.md

 #### Status Update

 We have analyzed each bus route according to demographic, housing and transportation dimensions.
 We have found some patterns associated with these dimensions, which could inform our decision as to where to locate real-time bus arrival information.
-To do so, we have pulled data from the US Census and AC Transit.
+During this phase, we have pulled data from the US Census and AC Transit.

 #### Data Update